You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 Tools

-SETTING UP THE STATIONS
+SETTING UP THE INSTRUMENT

-Cleaning Solution
+Preparing Cleaning Solution

 The standard recommendation for cleaning is 0.1 M NaOH, but depending upon the application, different cleaning agents can be used.
 For example, if the only concern is sterility from bio-burden, the cleaning agent can be 10% NaClO or 3% H2O2.
 For protein removal, 0.1 M NaOH or even detergents can be used.
-But for detergents, you need to be cautious and should do thorough rinsing afterward.
+But for detergents, you need to be cautious and should perform a thorough rinsing afterward.
 Other cleaning agents that can be used include:

 Here are some best practices to ensure optimal use of the deck area: